Shadikul-Islam/DevOps-Assessment/README.md

 <img src= "https://github.com/Shadikul-Islam/DevOps-Assessment/blob/master/Images/3.png" alt="Architectural Image"> <br><br>

-## <a name="02">AWS Pricing Calculator</a>
+## <a name="03">AWS Pricing Calculator</a>

-I have harnessed the power of the AWS Pricing Calculator to conduct an exhaustive cost analysis for the services I plan to employ.
+In this endeavor, my solution is engineered to seamlessly handle 20,000 to 30,000 users per second.
+With this target in mind, I have harnessed the power of the AWS Pricing Calculator to conduct an exhaustive cost analysis for the services I plan to employ.
 This comprehensive tool has allowed me to enter pertinent data and generate a thorough cost breakdown, revealing the projected expenses linked to my AWS deployment.
 This calculation delivers invaluable insights crucial for budgeting and financial strategizing in my project.
-Understanding the pricing model is a pivotal step in assuring the judicious and cost-efficient utilization of AWS resources.

 <br>
 <img src= "https://github.com/Shadikul-Islam/DevOps-Assessment/blob/master/Images/1.png" alt="Architectural Image"> <br>
 <img src= "https://github.com/Shadikul-Islam/DevOps-Assessment/blob/master/Images/2.png" alt="Architectural Image"> <br><br>

-## Conclusion
+## <a name="04">Conclusion</a>

 In summary, the focus has been on designing an e-commerce architecture, emphasizing scalability, security, and cost-efficiency.
 The exploration of AWS services and open-source tools highlights the flexibility in architecture choices.
 The use of the AWS Pricing Calculator provides valuable insights for budgeting and financial planning, underlining the importance of aligning technology solutions with real-world business needs to enhance efficiency, performance, and customer satisfaction in the e-commerce sector.